 What not to miss in Tongariro National Park: Tongariro Alpine Crossing – popular one-day tramping track with astonishing views of Emerald Lakes, volcanic fields, and Mt.
 Ngauruhoe

-Rotorua is famous for its best Maori culture experience and countless natural hot springs, boiling mud pools, geysers, native exotic forests with great tracks, lakes, and warmth welcoming people.
+Rotorua is famous for its best Maori culture experience and countless natural hot springs, boiling mud pools, geysers, native exotic forests with great tracks, lakes, and warm welcoming people.
 Definitely, a must see on your list of places to visit in NZ.

 Wellywood was our favorite city to visit for us.
 This capital is very rich in culture, arts, good vibes and everything about it.
 The city center is absolutely stunning with nice buildings, great places to dine, shop and moreover, so many galleries, museums etc.

-There is stunning city beach called Oriental Beach which is especially interesting to see on a Christmas day.
+There is a stunning city beach called Oriental Beach which is especially interesting to see on a Christmas day.

 Surroundings of Wellington are also wonderful, with the views of the Wellington Harbour and Fitzroy Bay.

 Hot tips for Wellington: